-This handbook is designed to provide main street coordinators, committees and planners with visitor economy related concepts and directions that are user-friendly, strategic and tactical.
-It is being developed over a 12-month period using a range of delivery, research and engagement tools.
-Input from main street coordinators, committees and others from the hospitality industry is welcome.
+The Main Street Through a Visitor Lens Handbook is designed to provide main street coordinators, committees and planners with visitor economy related concepts and directions that are user-friendly, strategic and tactical.
+It was developed using a range of research and engagement efforts with the main street community across Canada.

 This section provides an overview of the handbook’s objectives and discusses the themes, ideas and defines ‘main street,’ while identifying a range of main street challenges and issues.
 It is organized around the following subsections:

 - Initial themes/concepts/ideas